 When you see something like this in the data, you need to either check the logic in the query used to create the dataset or contact the person who gave you the dataset.
 After double-checking these results, for example using .value_counts() to view the numbers directly, we contact our client to inquire about this issue.

 The client lets us know that they had been having problems with pulling the most recent month of data, leading to faulty reporting for accounts that had a 1-month delay in payment.
 In September, they had mostly fixed these problems (although not entirely; that is why there were missing values in the PAY_1 feature, as we found).
 So, in our dataset, the value of 1 is underreported in all months except for September (the PAY_1 feature).
 In theory, the client could create a query to look back into their database and determine the correct values for PAY_2, PAY_3, and so on up to PAY_6.
-However, for practical reasons, they won't be able to complete this retrospective analysis in time for us to receive it and include it in our analysis.
+However, for practical reasons, they won't be able to complete this retrospective analysis in time for us to receive it and include it in our project.

 Because of this, only the most recent month of our payment status data is correct.
 This means that, of all the payment status features, only PAY_1 is representative of future data, those that will be used to make predictions with the model we develop.
-This is a key point: a predictive model relies on getting the same kind of data to make predictions that it was trained on.
+This is a key point: a predictive model relies on getting the same kind of data to make predictions, that it was built with.
 This means we can use PAY_1 as a feature in our model, but not PAY_2 or the other payment status features from previous months.

 This episode shows the importance of a thorough examination of data quality.
 Only by carefully combing through the data did we discover this issue.
 It would have been nice if the client had told us up front that they were having reporting issues over the last few months, when our dataset was collected, and that the reporting procedure was not consistent during that time period.
-However, ultimately it is our responsibility to build a credible model, so we need to be sure we believe the data is correct, by making this kind of careful examination.
-We explain to the client that we can't use the older features since they are not representative of the future data the model will be scored on (that is, make predictions on future months), and politely ask them to let us know of any further data issues they are aware of.
+However, ultimately it is our responsibility to build a credible model, so we need to be sure we believe the data is correct, by making this kind of detailed exploration.
+We explain to the client that we can't use the older features since they are not representative of the future data the model will be scored on (that is, make predictions on future months), and ask them to let us know of any further data issues they are aware of.
 There are none at this time.

 Activity 1: Exploring Remaining Financial Features in the Dataset